TremeschinArchive/ModularMusicVisualizer/docs/RUNNING.md

 Change those or keep reading the file for extra configurations.

+Can also configure first then run `python post_processing.py` for applying some shaders to the output (mpv dependency required), only limitation is that Windows users can't render to a file but are allowed to see the result in real time.

 If you're going to venture out on creating your own MMV scripts or hacking the code, making new presets, I highly recommend reading the basics of Python [here](https://learnxinyminutes.com/docs/python/), it doesn't take much to read and will avoid some beginner pitfalls.

 Though you probably should be fine by just creating a copy of the example scripting I provide on the repo and reading through my comments and seeing the Python code working, it's pretty straightforward the top most abstracted methods as I tried to simplify the syntax and naming functions with a more _"concrete"_ meaning.